spenserblack/actions-wiki/README.md

           # Whatever directory you choose will be mirrored to the GitHub
           # .wiki.git.
 The default is .github/wiki.
           path: wiki
-          # For now, you'll need to manually specify a GitHub token until we
-          # solve #2.
-The x: prefix is a dummy username.
-          token: x:${{ secrets.GITHUB_TOKEN }}
 ```

 <img align="right" alt="Screenshot of 'Create the first page' button" src="https://i.imgur.com/ABKIS4h.png" />